Your LedgerLite database is stored in a single file. To discover its location

 then the Rate should be 5.2132701% (i.e. 5.5/105.5).)

-In Canada the goods and services tax (GST) is 5%.
+In Canada the harmonized sales tax (HST) is 15%.
 To set this up

 in LedgerLite create two additional accounts in your chart of accounts: